chrishah/phylogenomics_intro_vertebrata/README.md

  - 409719at7742
  - 406935at7742

-For loop would do the job right?
+For loop would do the job, right?
 See the below code.
 Do you manage to add the tree inference step in, too?
 It's not in there yet.

 __Prepare your code in a script `bygene.sh`.__